oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Mention PAR in the authorization endpoint definition section
 * Added security consideration section about OAuth consent phishing
 * Make `iss` response parameter required to be sent by the AS (let clients choose the mix-up mitigation still)
+* Consolidated text about lengths of values into a new "Value Sizes" section
+* Clarified authorization endpoint error response behavior

 -15